Sustainable Ways to Manage Stormwater

 In every city, around the world, you see trees that are not meeting their full potential within the urban environment.
 To the human eye, these trees can appear twisted or have damaged branches, making them unhealthy and deformed.

-In serve cases, the trees will gradually decline and end up being removed, with just an open space in the pavement remaining.
+In severe cases, the trees will gradually decline and end up being removed, with just an open grey space in the pavement remaining.

 Sadly, cutting down dying trees from city landscapes has become all too familiar, and is something we want to explore in this article.